videojs/videojs-contextmenu-ui/README.md

 player.contextmenuUI();
 ```

-Once the plugin is invoked, a modal will appear with a list of links when the `vjs-contextmenu` event is triggered on the `Player` object.
+Once the plugin is invoked, a modal will appear with a list of links when the `contextmenu` event is triggered on the `Player` object.

 ## Options